nus-cs2103-AY2425S1/ip/docs/README.md

 ## Installation
 1. Ensure you have Java 17 or above installed in your computer.
 2. Download the latest .jar file from [here](https://github.com/leroychiu20/ip/releases/).
-3. Copy the file to the folder you want to use as the home folder for your AddressBook.
+3. Copy the file to the folder you want to use as the home folder for your chatbot.
 4. Open a command terminal, cd into the folder you put the jar file in.
 5. Use this command to run the application.
 A GUI should appear in a few seconds.
 ```